 Image 5 – Clinical Photograph of Giant Cell Tumor of Radius In Advanced Stage

-This is clinical photograph of a 24 years old male farmer who presented after 8 months of beginning of pain and 5 months of progressively increasing swelling.
+This is a clinical photograph of a 24 years old male farmer who presented after 8 months of the beginning of pain and 5 months of progressively increasing swelling.

-The xray suggested a giant cell tumor like picture involving radius along with breach of the cortices.
-The diagnosis was confirmed by FNAC and a biopsy was planned.
+The x-ray suggested a giant cell tumor-like picture involving radius along with breach of the cortices.
+The diagnosis was confirmed by FNAC and a biopsy.

 Image 6 – Xray of Septate Lytic Lesion of Proximal Phalanx of Little Finger

 Associated details were not found with the file.
 So nature of lytic lesion cannot be said.